-For smaller events of less than 100 people, you can rent a single compost tote by completing the Rent-A-Tote Order form below.
+For events with less than 100 people, you can rent a single compost tote by completing the order form below.
 This option is best suited for indoor events with fewer than 100 people.
-Through Rent-A-Tote, up to four 65-gallon composting totes will be delivered to your event for a total cost of $32.
+Through Rent-A-Tote, up to four 65-gallon composting totes will be delivered to your event for a total cost of $35.

 Do you want to offer composting at a small event or gathering (fewer than 30 people) but don’t have much of a budget?
 Contact our office (firstname.lastname@example.org) for alternative options.
 Students are encouraged to check out the Student Sustainability Board for resources and funding, especially for larger events.